My name is Victoria and I wrote a book with a taxi cab driver I met at an all-night diner.

-Since then I have had the time to re-edit and enhance the manuscript, and it will finally be released in hard cover on November 8th, 2016 by Yucca Publications, an imprint of Sky Horse Publishing NYC.
+Since then I have had the time to re-edit and enhance the manuscript, and it has finally be released in hard cover on November 8th, 2016 by Yucca Publications, an imprint of Sky Horse Publishing NYC.

 Sites That Link to this Post